 OPTIONAL: If you have had experience with GD forms before this course, try to construct at least one question of each data type including GRID and use data validation options when possible.
 Also try to include at least 2 pictures and 2 videos.

-One more optional assignment HW2.7: there is a new GD add-on was created called https://www.youtube.com/watch?v=rRruVpe0a90

-The website is: http://formpl.us if you want to try it.
+One more optional assignment HW2.7: there is a new GD add-on called Form+ The website is: http://formpl.us if you want to try it.